humzanaeem/main-repo/README.md

 - **`team-notes.md`**
   Meeting notes and updates about the project’s progress, team discussions, and decisions.

+- **`style-guide.md`**
+  A detailed guide on typography, colors, and overall design rules to ensure consistency across the platform.

+- **`assets/`**
+  A folder containing images, logos, and icons used throughout the platform.

 To access these documents:
 1. Navigate to the `docs/` folder in the repository.
 2. Open the respective file to view or edit.